Bike Skills Area at Upper Luther Burbank Park

 I believe some of the open space areas on Mercer Island are underutilized.
 While nobody wants to cut down trees wantonly, providing clearly designed biking trails would discourage unauthorized expansion.
 Frankly, I think it is a bigger shame when areas go unused because there isn't parking or signage.
 The North Lid trail area is not ideal for walking.
 The trails dead-end as out and backs and there is only street parking.
 I suspect most people simply walk parallel to the road on the gravel path to avoid being near car traffic and are not using the trail system further.
 Every time I've been it is empty.
 This would be a perfect time to redesign the entire area as more of a biking course than just having the jumping area at Snake Hill.
 As I am learning more about mountain biking, I have been impressed with the community of bikers and organizations that have made Duthie Park a renowned destination for all levels and abilities.
 I see toddlers on strider bikes and older men and all ages in between.
 It is very sustainable.
 If we could bring a small piece to our community that would be impactful.
 There are lots of places to walk on the island.
 It would be lovely to have a small parking lot and a small course for the local community to use on the island.
 Currently it takes at least 30 minutes driving time to access trails off island.
 A shuttle to local parks is not realistic.
 We need to provide healthy options for our children and teens at home.

-MIBoys about 2 years ago
+MIBoys over 2 years ago

 Building a bike park is a terrific way to encourage kids, teens and adults to get outside into nature and exercise!
 There is a large mountain biking community on mercer island, we even have a high school mountain biking team.
 Mercer island does not have have a location they can practice.
 The closest mountain bike park is Duthie Hill - a 25 minute drive from Mercer island.
 We are in desperate need of a local option for this community.
 Creating a path through the natural area is not destroying the forest; it is no different from the hundreds of walking paths currently through all the natural areas of Mercer island.
 A mountain bike park gives people a reason to get off their phone and explore the beautiful nature that Mercer island has to offer.
 This is a great opportunity for families with kids of all ages.
 As far as parking goes, we will need to consider a parking lot expansion to accommodate for the increased popularity of this natural area.
 A paid parking lot would help fund the maintenance of the park.

-Shane about 2 years ago
+Shane over 2 years ago

 "slow the process down" and "find the best locations" are just polite euphemisms for "let it die".